tiktory5313-cmyk/SHLONKM/README.md

 http://zofjpdufbw7ump3gwt3iwm7uhw7t2jua5ky5tkcdtserr76btpt2rjad.onion/
 ~~~
 # Description
-Shirazi tools are simple-coded but advanced in terms of productivity, written in C++.
-The main purpose of these tools is to facilitate and speed up dealing with all types of encryption protocols.
+Shirazi's tools are simple to program but highly productive, written in C++.
+Their primary purpose is to facilitate and expedite the handling of all types of encryption protocols.
+Our tools may be used illegally, and we are certainly not responsible for such actions.

 # Installation
 ## debian